Homemade Plant-Based milk and yoghurt offer several key benefits:

-- you have control over the ingredients
+- You have control over the ingredients

-- you can customise the flavour add nutrients and avoid nasty additives
+- You can customise the flavour, add nutrients and avoid nasty additives

-- they are lactose-free, allergy-friendly and a safe alternative for those with dietary restrictions.
+- They are lactose-free, allergy-friendly and a safe alternative for those with dietary restrictions.

 Almond Milk